The Complete Guide to Kudremukh Trek

-Kudremukh trek needs permission as it is a part of Kudremukh national park in Chikkamagaluru district of Karnataka.
+Kudremukh trek needs permission as it is a part of Kudremukh National Park in the Chikkamagaluru district of Karnataka.
 The entry fee is Rs 600 per person.
-Only the first 50 people will get permission in a day.
+In 2023, the carrying capacity for the trek has been increased to 300 per day.
+Earlier, it used to be only the first 50 people getting permission in a day.

 Camping on the Kudremukh trek is not allowed.
 However, there are many homestays that offer tent stay at the starting point.

-Homestays in the Mullodi village (near the forest office) provide food for the trekkers.
+Homestays in Mullodi village (near the forest office) provide food for the trekkers.
 However, one has to book it in advance.
-They charge you around Rs 200 for breakfast and packed lunch.
+They charge you around Rs 200 for breakfast and a packed lunch.